LembkeM/ioBroker.echarge_cpu2/README.md

 * (MLembke) Implemented a scheduled based checking the online state.
 * (MLembke) Updating the deviceinformation if the onlinestate changes to true.
 * (MLembke) Implemented a scheduled based checking of the CP state if the onlinestate is true.
+* (MLembke) Corrections done to become an ioBroker.repository member.

 ### 0.0.5 (2023-05-18)